 *Affiliate links included.
 Click HERE for my Disclosure Statements.

 1. Begin with a tray.
 You’ve seen this tray many times before and it measures 22 inches x 15 inches.
 It’s from Pottery Barn and is a few years old.
 The Water Hyacinth Tray that’s available now measures 20 inches x 14 inches.

 2. Place a greenery garland around the perimeter of the tray.
 I am using the DIY Eucalyptus Garland I made in the early fall.
 If you don’t have a natural garland, a faux garland will work perfectly.
 There are some very realistic options available at craft stores and online.

 3. Next it’s time to add a few candles to our natural fall centerpiece.
 I am using the birch candles I showed you in my fall home tour.
 Now…clearly I won’t be able to light these candles because of the dried eucalyptus.
 A good solution for that would be LED battery operated candles.
-I have tried a few different brands and really like the candles from Pier 1.
-They are reliable and can be used with a remote that makes turning them on and off super easy.
-(I have them in my dining room lanterns.)
 Another option is to use tall candles that safely rise above the dried eucalyptus.

 4. Now it’s time to add some height.
 I used a tall, clear footed vase on one end of the tray and filled it with mini white pumpkins.
 You’ll be able to see this better when we get to the photos of the finished tray.